MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-updating-the-mfc-scribble-application-part-1.md

 ### To create an instance of the ribbon bar

 1. In the mainfrm.h file, add a data member to the protected section of `CMainFrame`, the class definition for the main frame.
-This member represents the ribbon bar.
+This member is for the ribbon bar.

     ```cpp
     // Ribbon bar for the application
     CMFCRibbonBar m_wndRibbonBar;
     ```

 2. In the mainfrm.cpp file, add the following code before the final `return` statement at the end of the `CMainFrame::OnCreate` function.
-This creates an instance of the ribbon bar.
+It creates an instance of the ribbon bar.

     ```cpp
     // Create the ribbon bar